 To boost productivity in its member countries, NIB seeks to support projects that aim for technical progress and innovation, improvements in infrastructure, development of human capital and equal economic opportunities, and improvements in market efficiency and the business environment.
-Environmental benefits are sought by financing projects that contribute to pollution reduction, maintaining resilient infrastructure, advancing resource efficiency, development of clean technology, and climate change mitigation.
+Environmental benefits are sought by financing projects that contribute to pollution reduction, maintaining resilient infrastructure, advancing resource efficiency, and climate change mitigation.

 Your participation is critical